 Can I write lyrics with StaffPad?

 Yes - lyrics were added in an update shortly after release.
-StaffPad supports multiple verse, and quick entry via the onscreen keyboard.
+StaffPad supports multiple verses, and quick entry via the onscreen keyboard.

 What about chord symbols?